-In fulfilling the mission of Aviator College of Aeronautical Science and Technology, our institution sets forth the following objectives which reflect the overall goals of the College.
+In fulfilling the mission of Aviator College of Aeronautical Science and Technology, our institution sets forth the following objectives, which reflect the college's overall goals.

 - 1. To provide a generous selection of academic curricula and specialized programs in aviation science enriched with instruction in general education. - 2.
-To provide the students with a background of experience and job skills which will enhance their employability. - 3.
+To provide the students with experiences and job skills to enhance employability. - 3.
 To lead the students in the self-discovery process of clarifying and raising the individual's goals and achievements commensurate with their potential. - 4.
-To provide the students with the knowledge, skills and proficiency which contribute to success in their careers. - 5.
-To make available to our students activities and experiences through various internships that will foster personal growth and leadership qualities that will assist students in their vocational, academic and social pursuits. - 6.
-To provide a framework and atmosphere of learning which will enhance the student's capability to demonstrate ethical and moral values in professional and personal situations. - 7.
+To provide the students with the knowledge, skills, and proficiency to contribute to career success. - 5.
+To make activities and experiences available to our students through various internships to foster personal growth and leadership qualities to assist students in their vocational, academic, and social pursuits. - 6.
+To provide a framework and atmosphere of learning that will enhance the student's capability to demonstrate ethical and moral values in professional and personal situations. - 7.
 To strive for and maintain excellence in aviation and general education by continuously and systematically reviewing classroom facilities, equipment, curricula, faculty, and staff. - 8.
 To provide placement assistance for graduates and students through individual counseling. - 9.
-To maintain a process of communication with the community of employers to assure relevant curricula to meet the developing needs of the aviation industry.
+Maintain a communication process with the community of employers to ensure relevant curricula meet the aviation industry's developing needs.